roshanis/10kings/chapter5_jatavarman_sundara_revised.md

 I did not ask what he had written.
 An alliance offer to Balban was the only message that fit the map before us.

-Riding north with that letter in my saddlebags, I understood at last that Sri Lanka had been rehearsal.
+Riding north with that letter in my saddlebags, I understood at last that Sri Lanka had been a rehearsal.
 Jatavarman Sundara did not intend to be merely the greatest Tamil king in history; he meant to redraw the whole map of India, whether in his lifetime or another's.

 *End of Chapter 5*